 Who can register to vote in Virginia?

 Any United States citizen who resides in Virginia and who will be at least 18 years old by the next general election.
 If you have been convicted of a felony, you must have had your rights restored by the Governor of Virginia before you register to vote.
-If you have been declared mentally incapacitated by a Circuit Court, you must have had your rights restored by the courts before preceding to register to vote.
+If you have been declared mentally incapacitated by a Circuit Court, you must have had your rights restored by the courts before you register to vote.
 If you are registered in another state, notify that state to have your name removed from the voter rolls.

 How do I register?